defcronyke/epaper-idf/README.md

 # sometimes dozens of minutes):
 ./gen-dhparam.sh

 # Generate the auth certificates.
-Change the "`esprog`" argument below to
+Change the "esprog" argument below to
 # your dev computer's DNS hostname, or leave it as-is and set your network's
-# DNS config to recognise your dev computer at the hostname "`esprog`":
+# DNS config to recognise your dev computer at the hostname "esprog":
 ./gen-certs.sh esprog

 # Copy the new certificates onto your development machine, wherever you'll